tailcallhq/tailcallhq.github.io/docs/contributors/execution_spec.md

 The markdown-based tests are executed as usual integration test so you can use test options and filters like with usual test.

-To run only markdown-based tests run following command:
+To run markdown-based tests skipping other tests run following command:

 ```sh
 cargo test --test execution_spec